stevemussmann/ca_chinook/README.md

 for file in ~/local/src/ca_chinook/scripts/*.R; do ln -s $file; done;
 for file in ~/local/src/ca_chinook/scripts/*.sh; do ln -s $file; done;
 ```
 You may receive a failure message if a symbolic link already exists for a script.
 These error messages can be ingored.
-See example below:
 ```
 ## Example error message:
 # ln: failed to create symbolic link './caChinookPipeline.sh': File exists